What should your car battery voltage be?

 Whether you are trying to charge your battery, or troubleshoot issues with a dead one, keeping it working effectively is essential for overall car health.

-In this guide, we explain what your voltage should be when it is off, idling and running – and other helpful tips to keep your battery in perfect working order.
+In this guide, we explain what your car battery voltage should be, along with helpful tips to keep your battery in perfect working order.

 What is car battery voltage?